Stachelbeere1248/zombies-utils/README.md

 - Tracking of splits & segment PBs (with custom categories)
 - SLA hud
 - A chat macro
-- Spawn-times HUD (no aa colors yet, but Rocket Launcher mode)
+- Spawn-times HUD: visual, auditory, RL-mode
+- Player Visibility
 #### Disclaimers
 - If you are using a Hypixel language other than the selected one the mod may not work entirely.
 Check config.
 ## For Users